sulu/sulu/UPGRADE.md

 ## dev-master

+### Router attributes

+The `Router` service now interprets more into the URL parameters that are passed to it.
+In addition to parsing numbers, boolean and strings to its JS equivalents, it will now do the same for `undefined` and dates in the format `yyyy-mm-dd`.

 ### Configuration of list item actions

 The prop of the `List` container which is used to configure the item actions was changed from `actions` to